Considering moving your ProPhoto website to Showit?

 Therefore you need to add all HTML tags for your blog just the way they were set on your ProPhoto website.
 This is primarily connected to the blog post title.

 Both platforms are pretty similar regarding this setup, but it doesn’t hurt to check your blog posts tags in Showit vs. ProPhoto.

 In addition to this, depending on what settings you used inside your posts there might be some manual adaptations needed.

 Showit integrates with Yoast seamlessly.
-In a case you have used a different plug-in to manage your blog post SEO, you will need to enter SEO settings manually to each post.
+In a case you have used a different plug-in to manage your blog post SEO, you will need to enter SEO settings manually for each post.

 4 | SEO after you have moved